 CREATE SECURITY INTEGRATION OAUTH_HEX

 OAUTH_REFRESH_TOKEN_VALIDITY = 7776000

 OAUTH_REFRESH_TOKEN_VALIDITYis set to 90 days here; this value can be modified if you want to require users to reauthenticate at a different interval.

-Once the security integration is setup in Snowflake, a Hex Admin can navigate to Workspace Settings → Workspace Assets → Snowflake OAuth Connections, and then click + Connection.
+Once the security integration is setup in Snowflake, a Hex Admin can navigate to Workspace Settings → Data sources, then to the Snowflake OAuth Connections section, and then click + Connection.

-Follow the prompts to enter the connection details, including the Client ID and Client Secret generated in step 1.
-Toggle on Passthrough Connection to require users to auth into Snowflake and use their own user-specific credentials.
+- Follow the prompts to enter the connection details, including the Client ID and Client Secret generated in step 1.
 Click Add connection to submit; you will be routed to the Snowflake login screen.

 Set a Snowflake data connection to use OAuth

 Once the integration has been established, you can require Snowflake connections to use OAuth by editing a data connection and setting the Authentication Type as OAuth Token.

 For each connection using OAuth for authentication you can also set a required Snowflake role.
 By setting the default role you restrict usage of the data connection to only users who are authorized to assume that role.
 Note that Snowflake roles are case-sensitive, so make sure to check that the role specified here matches exactly.